Midsummer Nights' Science 2016

 Wednesday, July 27, 6-7pm

-Using big data to understand rare diseases
+Using big data to understand rare diseases [ Video ]

 More than one million humans have now had their DNA sequenced, providing tremendous amounts of information on the patterns of genetic variation across the human population.
 This talk will outline the Broad Institute’s efforts to create massive genetic databases and describe how these data can be used to understand human genes and the causes of rare, severe diseases.